 Visitors to Wat Pho can also wander through the temple’s peaceful courtyards, adorned with countless chedis (stupas) and ornate statues.

-The temple is also renowned for being the birthplace of traditional Thai massage, with a dedicated massage school within its premises.
+The temple is also the birthplace of traditional Thai massage, with a dedicated massage school within its premises.

 Whether you get a massage at Wat Pho or elsewhere in Thailand, be sure to add a Thai massage to your Thailand itinerary.
 It can cost as little as $7 USD and is one of the most relaxing things to do in Thailand.